 NOT AVAILABLE ON DISKLESS UNITS - ONLY FOR SYSTEMS PRECONFIGURED WITH HARD DISK DRIVES

-We try our best to get orders shipped as quickly as possible and if something is not in stock at our FL warehouse, we can ship directly from our suppliers usually within 1 - 2 business days, if not the same day.
+We try our best to get orders shipped as quickly as possible.
 However, due to the current situation with the Coronavirus, some manufacturers are experiencing stock constraints, shipping delays due to warehouse closures, delays in customs or other unforseen circumstances which can sometimes delay an order as stock levels can change hourly.
 We understand that your order may be urgent, so if you want to check if something is in stock before you place your order, please call us at 407-960-4690 during our normal business hours of 9-6PM EST. We also try to be transparent on the site with availability and shipping times.
 We do sometimes make mistakes and greatly appreciate your understanding if this occurs.
 Please allow some grace and patience as we work through the difficulties and challenges of communicating with our suppliers to keep up with supply changes.

 So when can I expect a shipping notification for my order?

 - Diskless orders that are in stock will ship same day if placed before 2pm.

 - Diskless units that are not in stock we will ship directly from our suppliers warehouses.
 This could delay shipping by 1 - 3 business days.